nehakwo/Retail_Data_Transaction/README.md

    • Automated Reports: If needed, set up automated reports that run regularly and update Excel dashboards, using Python for automation.

-2. Report Presentation: Presented the reports to in either your Excel dashboard or prepare a PPT to present the findings.
+2. Report Presentation: Presented the reports in Excel dashboard to present the findings.